jplhomer/fresa/docs/post-models.md

     use Fresa\PostModel;

+    class Event extends PostModel{}

+Once your subclass is defined, you can begin interacting with the existing WordPress data model right away.

+## Post Types

+If you don't define a custom post type, Fresa will use the snake-case version of the class name.
+If you want to define a custom post type slug, update the `$postType` property:

+    use Fresa\PostModel;

     class Event extends PostModel
     {
         // Optionally define the post type
-        protected $postType = 'event';
+        protected $postType = 'custom_event';
     }

-Once your subclass is defined, you can begin interacting with the existing WordPress data model right away.

-If you don't define a custom post type, Fresa assumes the default post type of `post`.

 ## Accessing Default Properties